Phineas/lanyard/README.md

 Just [join this Discord server](https://discord.gg/UrXF2cfJ7F) and your presence will start showing up when you `GET api.lanyard.rest/v1/users/:your_id`.
 It's that easy.

+## Community Projects

+The Lanyard community has worked on some pretty cool projects that allows you to extend the functionality of Lanyard.
+PR to add a project!

+[lanyard-profile-readme](https://github.com/cnrad/lanyard-profile-readme) - Utilize Lanyard to display your Discord Presence in your GitHub Profile
+[spotsync.me](https://spotsync.me) - Stream music from your Discord presence to your friends in realtime through a slick UI
+[vue-lanyard](https://github.com/eggsy/vue-lanyard) - Lanyard API plugin for Vue.
+Supports REST and WebSocket methods
+[react-use-lanyard](https://github.com/barbarbar338/react-use-lanyard) - React hook for Lanyard - supports REST & WebSocket
+[use-lanyard](https://github.com/alii/use-lanyard) - Another React hook for Lanyard that uses SWR

 ## API Docs

 #### Getting a user's presence data